getkub/SplunkScriplets/docs/ta/my_scripted_inputs/readme/README.md

    ```
 3. Use the `SplunkSecrets` class for credential management
 4. Implement your specific API collection logic
-5. Add the new collector to `inputs.conf` with appropriate parameters in the script path
+5. Add the new collector to `inputs.conf` with appropriate parameters

 ## Troubleshooting

 1. Check Splunk's internal logs for script execution issues
 2. Verify credentials are properly stored in Splunk
+3. Ensure splunklib is present in the bin/ directory
-3. Ensure network access to both Splunk management port and target API
+4. Check network access to both Splunk management port and target API
-4. Check Python dependencies are installed correctly
+5. Verify Python dependencies are installed correctly

 ## Support